-8.4.2.3 Improper Use of Information Regarding a Competing Licensee's Customers that information for any purpose other than the purpose for which it was provided.
-In particular, the Licensee must not use the information that it receives to market services to the other Licensee's Customers or otherwise interfere in the other Licensee's existing relationship with its Customers.
+8.4.2.3 Improper Use of Information Regarding a Competing Licensee's Customers

+A Licensee that receives information from another Licensee about the other Licensee's Customers in order to fulfil any duty under this Code must not use that information for any purpose other than the purpose for which it was provided.
+In particular, the Licensee must not use the information that it receives to market services or equipment to the other Licensee's Customers or otherwise interfere in the other Licensee's existing relationship with its Customers.